samihadatta/workshop-p5js/README.md

     }
     ```

     You will be dealing with a bunch of them, so keep track of them in an array `let balls = [];`!
-Question: where should the declaration be?
+Question: which scope should it be in?

     Now, add a mouse click event that creates a ball right where the user clicks our mouse.
 To do this, p5.js has a great function called `mouseClicked()` that is called every time a mouse click is detected.
 Add this function to your sketch.js.